opreabogdan1/Proiect-practic-TM/README.md

   This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for **OrangeHRM** browser application.

-### 1.1 Project objectiv
+### 1.1 Project objective

-  The scope of the final project for ITF Manual & Automation Testing Course is to use all gained knowledge through the course and apply them in practice using a live application.
+  The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice using a live application.

   Application under test: https://opensource-demo.orangehrmlive.com/web/index.php/pim/viewEmployeeList